 Here at Powerblanket, we specialize in all gas delivery systems, even that 20-pound cylinder sitting in your backyard.
 No matter how many pounds or gallons your tank holds, we have a heating option that will provide a uniform barrier of heat across the entire tank’s surface.
 No more cold patches.
 No more unnecessary refills due to reduced supply come spring.

 Our propane tank heaters are industrial-grade electric blankets.
 At Powerblanket, we are dedicated to creating safe and efficient heating options for our customers.
-Because of this, each of our carefully-made blankets are safety certified by UL, CSA, and CE.
+Because of this, each of our carefully-made blankets is safety certified by UL, CSA, and CE.
 They ensure safe propane delivery every time.

 Our heating blankets are very low-maintenance – just set it and forget it.
-Whether you are using our tank heaters for residential or business use, this heating options allows you to focus your time and energy on other things than constantly checking your tank’s temperature.
+Whether you are using our tank heaters for residential or business use, this heating option allows you to focus your time and energy on other things than constantly checking your tank’s temperature.
 These easy-to-install blankets will easily increase the temperature, pressure, and overall efficiency of your tank all year long.

 No need to pack away the grill for the winter.
 Burgers all winter!
 We’ve got your grilling needs covered.